rach-m/world-cup-tracker/README.md

 - Further format the time string so that goals scored after regulation (in minutes after 90) display in the proper position

-- This API displays live game data, updated every minute.
-Have your app pull data from the API every 90 seconds.

-- Organize the API data by modifying the API call or sorting the results so live games are on top

 - Show games that are scheduled to happen at bottom of game list with differentiated styling

 - Use a CSS Grid layout to display the games two to a row